zatonovo/lambda.r/README.md

 the type constraint.

 For example take this simple reciprocal function.
-It has two three clauses and two type constraints.
-There is an explicit bug in the body of the second variant.
-Note that the signatures for variants 2 and 3 are identical and the only thing that distinguishes them are ther type constraints.
+There are two type constraint clauses, and three total function variants.
+The signatures for variants 2 and 3 are identical, so the only thing that distinguishes them are the different type constraints associated with each one.
+Notice that there is an explicit bug in the definition of variant 2.

 ```R
 reciprocal(n) %::% numeric : numeric